-We have never recognized any revenues from our own sales of our products, and we may never achieve or maintain profitability.
+We may never achieve or maintain profitability.

-Our ability to become profitable depends upon our ability to generate revenues from sales of our products and our product candidates.
-To date, we have not recognized any significant revenues from our own sales of our products or product candidates and have incurred significant operating losses.
-Our historical revenues have been generated through fees for development services and payment for the achievement of specified development, regulatory and sales milestones, as well as royalties, on product sales of Oracea, Sanctura XR and Intuniv licensed products.
-In May 2009, in exchange for a one-time, lump-sum payment, we licensed all of our rights for Intuniv to an affiliate of Shire plc on a royalty-free, fully paid-up basis.
-In addition, in connection with our sale of all of our equity interests in Royalty Sub in December 2011, the purchaser acquired all of our license rights to Sanctura XR and Oracea.
-Accordingly, we no longer generate any revenues from those products.
+Our ability to become profitable depends upon our ability to generate increasing levels of revenues from sales of our products and our product candidates.
+2013 was the first year in which we generated revenue from our first commercial products, Oxtellar XR and Trokendi XR.
+Prior to the commercial launch of these products, our historical revenues have been generated through fees for development services and payment for the achievement of specified development, regulatory and sales milestones, as well as royalties, on product sales of Oracea, Sanctura XR and Intuniv licensed products and the sale or license of certain of our assets.

-Our ability to generate product revenues is dependent on our ability to successfully commercialize Oxtellar XR, and, if approved, Trokendi XR.
-Our ability to successfully commercialize our products depends on, among other things:
+Our ability to generate product revenues is dependent on our ability to continue the successful commercialization Oxtellar XR and Trokendi XR.